1005 Family and Medical Leave

 4. Any period of incapacity which is permanent or long-term due to a condition for which treatment may not be effective (e.g., Alzheimer’s disease).

 6. Substance abuse may meet the criteria for a serious health condition.
-FMLA leave may be taken for substance abuse treatment or to care for a child, spouse or parent who is receiving substance abuse treatment.
-FMLA leave for substance abuse treatment does not prevent the Department from taking appropriate disciplinary action against an employee for conduct or performance deficiencies.
+FML may be taken for substance abuse treatment or to care for a child, spouse or parent who is receiving substance abuse treatment.
+FML for substance abuse treatment does not prevent DHS from taking appropriate disciplinary action against an employee for conduct or performance deficiencies.

 Section F: Healthcare Provider